ProjektAugustiner/yamoda/README.md

 Installing via zc.buildout + virtualenv
 ---------------------------------------

+Recommended install method.
-Install Python 2.7 and virtualenv on your machine.
+First, install Python 2.7 and virtualenv on your machine.
+Everything else will be fetched by zc.buildout.
+We use zc.buildout 2.0.

 Create virtualenv: